 Are there cases when the purpose will constitute a legitimate interest?

-The GDPR highlights certain purposes that either ‘constitute’ a legitimate interest or ‘should be regarded as’ a legitimate interest.
+The UK GDPR highlights certain purposes that either ‘constitute’ a legitimate interest or ‘should be regarded as’ a legitimate interest.
 These are:

 network and information security; and